-The vision of the Municipality is "an effective, efficient public institution delivering quality, sustainable Services to better the lives of people".
+The vision of the Municipality is "Striving to become the best economically developing town mostly admired for taking care of its people".
 The Municipal head quarters are located in Siyabuswa.
 The area is characterised by the existence of a variety of urban, peri-urban and agricultural settlements (Cattle, maize and vegetables are the main agricultural produce).
 There is a yearly show called Business Development and Cultural Show which needs focused marketing.
 Tourism attractions include Ndzundza Mabhoko Royal Kraal, Mkhombo Dam (popular with fishermen), Mdala Nature Reserve, Khethiwe Park in Siyabuswa, Kwa-Nostokana Arts and Craft Centre, and Sazama Craft Centre.
 The arts and culture stalls are flagship projects to be exposed to the broader market.
-Icons such as Ester Mahlangu "NoStokana" have entrenched the Ndebele culture.
+Icons such as Ester Mahlangu have entrenched the Ndebele culture.